-The Amazon SES alternative with less AWS plumbing
+The Amazon SES EU alternative with less AWS plumbing

-Amazon SES is hard to beat on raw sending cost.
+Amazon SES is optimized for low raw sending cost.
 Postscale is for teams that want a complete email product: REST and SMTP sending, parsed inbound webhooks, suppressions, warming, delivery events, and one dashboard.

 Why teams switch from Amazon SES